 Early in the play, Queen Margaret, a Lancaster, curses the Yorks for killing her husband and son.
 Her words here mark the beginning of her curse, which comes to encompass the entire York family and its allies.
 The witnesses to Margaret’s invective accuse her of being a hysterical liar and rightly point out that members of her family have also initiated wholesale murder against the Yorks.
 Margaret, however, will prove to be prophetic, not crazy, when these ills come true.

-For standing by when Richard stabbed her son.
-(Act III, Scene iii, lines 15–17)
+Now Margaret’s curse is fall’n upon our heads, When she exclaimed on Hastings, you, and I, For standing by when Richard stabbed her son.
+(Act 3, Scene 3, lines 15–17)

 Grey, the speaker, and Rivers and Vaughn were all included in Queen Margaret’s curse, a fact they recall on their way to their execution.
 These men, Queen Elizabeth’s brothers, were included in the curse because they helped the Yorks overthrow King Henry VI.
-Their deaths show the actualization of Margaret’s curse—her words do have power.
+Their deaths show the actualization of Margaret’s curse—her words

 As Queen Elizabeth and the Duchess of York learn of the deaths of the young princes, Queen Margaret belittles their grief.
 She feels that her own loss feels greater because she has carried her pain for longer.
 Her words, however, indicate that the women have far more commonalities than differences.
 Her words also demonstrate how women, who were forced to define themselves through their relationships to the men in their families, possessed little power over their own identities and destinies.